risdatamamal/Gym-Management-System/README.md

 ### Prerequisites

-You need to have following software and languages to start this.
+You need to have following software and languages to start this.<br>
+Latest,
-* Latest Android Studio
+* Android Studio
 and
 * Visual Studio Code (I prefer to use VS Code along with Android Studio for coding which is much more simple and elegent when coding)
 * Flutter SDK